tuur/tuur.github.io/_pages/about.md

 Since 2019, I am an assistant professor at the [Julius Center](https://juliuscentrum.umcutrecht.nl/en) of the University Medical Center Utrecht.
 I conducted my [PhD research](https://limo.libis.be/primo-explore/fulldisplay?docid=LIRIAS2837094&context=L&vid=Lirias&search_scope=Lirias&tab=default_tab&fromSitemap=1) at the [LIIR Research Lab](https://liir.cs.kuleuven.be/) of the Computer Science Department, KU Leuven.

-**My primary expertise and research line is on natural language processing methods for healthcare settings**, with a special focus on NLP for routine care text data (e.g., clinical notes, discharge summaries, radiology reports, etc.) and the effective and responsible secondary use in healthcare research.
+**My primary expertise and research line is on natural language processing (NLP) methods (including large language models; LLMs) for healthcare settings**, with a special focus on NLP/LLMs for routine care text data (e.g., clinical notes, discharge summaries, radiology reports, etc.) and the effective and responsible secondary use in healthcare research.

 If you wish to do a thesis or internship in this area, feel free to send me an email (aleeuw15 [at] umcutrecht [dot] nl), or have a look at [Konjoin](https://uu.konjoin.nl/profile/tuur-leeuwenberg)!